netdata/netdata/collectors/ebpf_process.plugin/README.md

 -   `return`: In this mode, Netdata also monitors the calls to function.
 In the `entry` mode, Netdata only traces kernel functions, but with `return`, Netdata also monitors the return of each function.
 This mode creates more charts, but also creates an overhead of roughly 110 nanosections for each function call.
--   `dev`: The development mode is the most expensive mode of the collector, and **should not be used in production**.
-    Whenever Netdata detects that a system call resulted in an error, it moves messages from the kernel side to the user side, and stores the information inside `/var/log/netdata/developer.log`. `dev` is designed only for development and debugging purposes.